Logo

 • Avoiding people, places, or situations

-One mom realized her child’s “quirky habits” were actually compulsions only when they began taking over homework and bedtime.
+Parent example: A mom noticed her child’s “quirky habits” were actually compulsions once they interfered with homework and bedtime.

-What to remember: OCD isn’t misbehavior—it’s a dysregulated brain stuck in fear-mode.
+Remember: OCD is not misbehavior—it’s a dysregulated brain stuck in fear mode.

 • Exposure and Response Prevention (ERP)